[Register Federation] Fields for the Register exchange format

 http://inspire.ec.europa.eu/codelist/CurrentUseValue/publicServices in the example is in the concept sscheme http://inspire.ec.europa.eu/codelist/CurrentUseValue and in the concept scheme CurrentUseValue (the extension).
 These relationship should be expressed by the inScheme relation as discussed previously.

 Then, we may want (and in the case of empty code lists need) to express that one concept scheme has a dependency on another one.
 This should be expressed by the reliesOn relation.

-#7 Updated by Michael Lutz almost 4 years ago
+#7 Updated by Michael Lutz over 4 years ago

 Another issue I would like to raise: Do we need to repeat any statements about the concepts that are re-used from another register, e.g. their prefLabel, definition, etc. but also their broader/narrower relationships?
 Maybe it is enough to just list their ids and any statements going beyond what is already stated in the original register, e.g. the fact that they are also in the concept scheme

 Thus, probably, we could simplify the statement above to

 <rdf:Description rdf:about="http://inspire.ec.europa.eu/codelist/CurrentUseValue/publicServices"> <rdf:type rdf:resource = "http://www.w3.org/2004/02/skos/core#Concept"/> <skos:inScheme rdf:resource="CurrentUseValue" />

 <skos:broader rdf:resource="http://inspire.ec.europa.eu/codelist/CurrentUseValue/commerceAndServices" /></rdf:Description>

 Alternatively, we could have a full description for all concepts.

 #8 Updated by Christian Ansorge over 4 years ago